Libya Travel Advisory

 O D K E N H U T C

-Do not travel to Libya due to crime, terrorism, civil unrest, kidnapping, and armed conflict.
+Do not travel to Libya due to crime, terrorism, unexploded landmines, civil unrest, kidnapping, and armed conflict.

 Country Summary: Crime levels in Libya remain high, including the threat of kidnapping for ransom.
-Westerners and U.S. citizens have been targets of these crimes.
+U.S. citizens have been targets of these crimes.

 Outbreaks of violence between competing armed groups can occur with little warning and have the potential to impact U.S. citizens.
-The capital, Tripoli, and other cities, such as Surman, Al-Jufra, Misrata, Ajdabiya, Benghazi, Sabha, and Dernah, have witnessed fighting among armed groups, as well as terrorist attacks.
-Hotels and airports frequented by Westerners have been the targets of these attacks.
+The capital, Tripoli, and other cities, such as Surman, Al-Jufra, Misrata, Ajdabiya, Benghazi, and Zuwara, have witnessed fighting among armed groups.
+Hotels and airports frequented by U.S. citizens have been the targets of these attacks.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.

-Due to risks to civil aviation operating within or in the vicinity of Libya, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
+Due to risks to civil aviation operating within or in the vicinity of Libya, the Federal Aviation Administration (FAA) has issued a Notice to Air Missions (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

 Read the country information page for additional information on travel to Libya.